AI Toolkit 2025: What Actually Deserves a Spot in Your Arsenal?

 Criteria for Your Minimum Viable AI Stack

-So how do you determine which tools deserve a permanent spot in your toolkit?
+How do you determine which tools deserve a permanent spot in your toolkit?
 I've been refining my criteria, and it comes down to these non-negotiables:

-• Thought Alignment: Does it work the way you naturally think, or are you constantly battling against its workflow?
+• Thought Alignment: Does it work the way you naturally think, or are you constantly battling its workflow?

 • Frequency Dividend: Does the tool become exponentially more valuable the more you use it?